-52. Mr Speaker, during the year under review, the final study report including a proposed roadmap for the implementation of the EAC Upper Flight Information Region (EAC UFIR) project were considered by the 13th Sectoral Council on Transport, Communications and Meteorology (TCM) held in June 2016.
-During the meeting, Tanzania requested up to 31 August 2016 to finalise its national consultations.
-The meeting of the Heads of Civil Aviation and Airports Authorities held in October 2016 addressed the comments by Tanzania (Submitted to EAC Secretariat in September 2016) and adopted the final report of the EAC UFIR with a revised implementation plan for the Seamless Operations Phase (2016/2017 to 2021/2022) was finalised and will be submitted for final approval by the 14th Sectoral Council on TCM, scheduled for June 2017.
-The project aims at enhancing aviation safety and performance through improved upper area control and optimisation of air traffic management in the region, through the establishment of a seamless and interoperable upper airspace.
+52. Mr. Speaker, during the year under review, the final Study Report including a proposed Roadmap for the implementation of the EAC Upper Flight Information Region (EAC UFIR) Project were considered by the 13th Sectoral Council on Transport, Communications and Meteorology (TCM) held in June 2016.
+During the meeting Tanzania requested up to 31st August 2016 to finalize its National consultations.
+The meeting of the Heads of Civil Aviation and Airports Authorities held in October 2016 addressed the comments by Tanzania (Submitted to EAC Secretariat in September 2016) and adopted the final Report of the EAC UFIR with a revised Implementation Plan for the Seamless Operations Phase (2016/17 to 2021/22) was finalised and will be submitted it for final approval by the 14th Sectoral Council on TCM scheduled for June 2017 .The Project aims at enhancing aviation safety and performance through improved Upper Area Control and optimization of air traffic management in the region through the establishment of a seamless and interoperable Upper Airspace.